Co-liberative Computing

 Required Reading

-- Data Colonialism: Rethinking Big Data’s Relation to the Contemporary Subject
+- Data Colonialism: Rethinking Big Data's Relation to the Contemporary Subject, N. Couldry and U.A.
+Mejias, Television & New Media, 2019

-- Against Cleaning, Katie Rawson and Trevor Muñoz [link]
+- Against Cleaning, Katie Rawson and Trevor Muñoz, Debates in the Digital Humanities, 2019

-- Artificial Intelligence and Inclusion: Formerly Gang-Involved Youth as Domain Experts for Analyzing Unstructured Twitter Data, W. Frey et al., 2020
+- Artificial Intelligence and Inclusion: Formerly Gang-Involved Youth as Domain Experts for Analyzing Unstructured Twitter Data, William R. Frey et al., Social Science Computer Review, 2020

 - Documenting Data Production Processes: A Participatory Approach for Data Work, Milagros Miceli et al., 2022